Partner, Head of Employer's Liability - Serious Injury

 We recognise that long-term chronic pain probably can’t be managed by a single healthcare professional with one pain management programme.
 Instead, it’s far more common for pain management to involve an entire health team comprised of GPs, hospital consultants, nurses, pharmacists, physiotherapists, counsellors, and occupational therapists.

-So if you’re referred to private practices, claiming compensation against the party that caused your chronic pain can ensure you’re not left footing a hefty bill.
+So, if you’re referred to private practices, claiming compensation against the party that caused your chronic pain can ensure you’re not left footing a hefty bill.

 Some of the physical therapies that your health team may recommend include:

 Any physical therapy is usually delivered by an osteopath, chiropractor, physiotherapist or occupational therapist skilled in chronic pain conditions.
-And you may be given exercise to do at home that can be incorporated into your daily routine.
+And you may be given exercises to do at home that can be incorporated into your daily routine.

 A pain management programme usually involves a series of sessions, all aimed at teaching you how to live with your pain.